 Looking after our Mental Health

-However, if students are struggling then please don’t hesitate to contact the school.
+If students are struggling then please don’t hesitate to contact the school.
 During periods of isolation or school closures this might be through:-

 The 'Helping Hand' button on Student Information Centre